miLibris/flask-rest-jsonapi/docs/quickstart.rst

     POST /persons?include=computers HTTP/1.1

-Thanks to this parameter related computers details are included to the result.
-If you want to learn more: include_related_
+Thanks to this parameter, related computers details are included to the result.
+If you want to learn more: :ref:`include_related_objects`

 Update relationships between a person and computers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~